ni/install-systemlink-enterprise/README.md

 ## Accessing Documentation

-The documentation can be accessed as Markdown documents located under the [guide directory](guide).
+The documentation can be accessed as Markdown documents located under [getting-started](getting-started).

 ## Contributing to the Handbook